Bayesian Feature Selection in Joint Quantile Time Series Analysis: The QFSTS model

-In this section, we introduce the MQBSTS model, by firstly explaining its model structure in Section \ref{sec:time_series_components}, and then illustrating the linkage between the specific design of the MQBSTS model with multivariate quantile prediction in Section \ref{sec:Quantile_Regression_components}.
+In this section, we introduce the QFSTS model, by firstly explaining its model structure in Section \ref{sec:time_series_components}, and then illustrating the linkage between the specific design of the QFSTS model with multivariate quantile prediction in Section \ref{sec:Quantile_Regression_components}.